Safe Passage (charity)

-Safe Passage or Camino Seguro is a non-profit organization that provides school enrollment and after-school support for poor children whose families scavenge the Guatemala City Garbage Dump in Guatemala City.
-Safe Passage was founded in 1999 by the late Hanley Denning.
-The organization assists over 550 children.
+Safe Passage / Camino Seguro is a majority Guatemalan-led, US-registered 501 (c)(3) organization that provides quality, full-day education to youth primarily in Zone 7 and Zone 3 of Guatemala City, the area that borders the largest primary landfill in Central America.
+Adopting an international model for transformational education of the whole child, Safe Passage focus' on wellness, lifelong learning, vocational skills, and community leadership to help break the cycle of poverty, achieving a better future for its students, their families, and Guatemala.

 History

-Safe Passage was founded in 1999 by the late Hanley Denning, a teacher from Maine who traveled to Guatemala to learn Spanish.
+Safe Passage was founded in 1999 by the late Hanley Denning, a teacher and social worker from Maine who traveled to Guatemala to learn Spanish.
 While she was there, the woman with whom she was lodging told her that she wanted her to see the Guatemala City Garbage Dump.
 After seeing this, Hanley called home and asked her parents to sell her car, computer, and other belongings so that she could start a program to help the people of the dump.
 With around $5,000, she started a drop-in program in a church outside of the dump.
 Approximately 40 children showed up in the first week.
-People gave her a hard time at first, because others had tried to help them but given up.
+People gave her a hard time at first, because others had tried to help them but had given up.
 She persevered and about six months later gained people's confidence.

 Denning was killed on January 18, 2007, aged 36, when a bus with no brakes collided head-on with the car she was riding in.
 Her driver, a Guatemala native, was also killed.
 Two volunteers riding in the back seat of the car were injured.
 She was known by some as "El Angel del Basurero" or "The Angel of the Garbage Dump".
-One of Safe Passage's most recent additions is the Early Childhood Education, program also known as the Escuelita, which hosts children from ages two through six, enhancing their health and school readiness, and ensuring the well-being of these children while their parents work.
+One of Safe Passage's most recent additions is the Early Childhood Education, a program also known as the Escuelita, which hosts children from ages two through six, enhancing their health and school readiness, and ensuring the well-being of these children while their parents work.